plapenamanero/trumao_2021/README.md

-This repository contains data and analysis tools for the article **Experimental investigation on the influence of oven drying on volcanisk ash derived soils geotecthnical properties**.
+This repository contains data and data analysis tools for the article **Experimental investigation on the influence of oven drying on volcanic ash derived soils geotecthnical properties**.

 ### Publication information